Landmark-based alignment

 Then, select only the "Transformation Matrix" box and download it:

-object.
-You'll need the path to the .zarr
+Via the CLI, you'll need the path to the .zarr

 directory corresponding to your SpatialData